RadotJar/faraway-fastness/_notes/setting-primer.md

 **Krakiva:** Goddess of civilization, the oceans, storms and agriculture.
 She is the patron god of sailors and farmers and the twin sister of Leviathea.
 Her symbol is a many armed woman, each hand holding a different tool associated with civilization (gavel, scales, hoe etc).

+**Ianna:** Goddess of war.
+A lesser-known goddess worshipped primarily by the female-exclusive sect of Bladedancers hailing from a remote temple within Opplander territory.
+Her symbol is a seven pointed star.

 ### Peoples
 #### Equivalents